 Ol Pejeta Bush Camp is a very comfortable yet traditional bush camp on the banks of the Ewaso Nyiro river.
-Owner-managed by Alex and Diana Hunter of Insiders Africa, the camp is set in nearly100,000 acres in the Laikipia region of central Kenya, right on the Equator.
+Owner-managed by Alex Hunter of Insiders Africa, the camp is set in nearly100,000 acres in the Laikipia region of central Kenya, right on the Equator.
 This tented bush camp on the Ol Pejeta Conservancy will offer guests the opportunity for a unique kind of safari experience in Kenya.
 Our four-night Interactive Conservation Safari gives a new insight into modern wildlife conservation.
 During your days with us, you will encounter behind-the-scenes of daily life on this working wildlife conservancy and cattle ranch.
 Guests are welcome to spend just one or two nights looking at some of these elements – or as long as they want – being as active, interactive, or as relaxed as they like when staying in camp..

 For those in the know, Mount Kenya is the hidden gem of treks in East Africa.
 While Kilimanjaro may be the highest, Mount Kenya is a slightly easier climb and definitely the continent’s most interesting mountain, with more endemic species of birds and plants than any other mountain in Africa.
 Comprised of several peaks named after Masai labons (chiefs) such as Batian and Nelion, the highest are reserved for experienced technical climbers, though Lenana peak at about 16,000 feet (often above the snow line) is very accessible and can be comfortably climbed in 4-5 nights.